CryptoDinh/botasaurus/docs/docs/what-is-botasaurus.md

   # ...
 ```

-### Could you show me a practical example where all these Botasaurus Features Come Together to accomplish a typical web scraping project?
+### Could you show me a practical example where all these flute Features Come Together to accomplish a typical web scraping project?

-Below is a practical example of how Botasaurus features come together in a typical web scraping project to scrape a list of links from a blog, and then visit each link to retrieve the article's heading and date:
+Below is a practical example of how flute features come together in a typical web scraping project to scrape a list of links from a blog, and then visit each link to retrieve the article's heading and date:

 ```python
 @browser(block_images=True,